 Clinical Evaluations in our 22q Healthy Minds Clinic

-Services are provided by healthcare professionals from the UC Davis Departments of Pediatrics, Psychiatry and Behavioral Sciences.
-The clinic is informed by its collaboration with the research program in chromosome 22q11.2 deletion (VCFS/DiGeorge) syndrome at the MIND Institute.
+Healthcare professionals from the UC Davis Departments of Pediatrics, Psychiatry and Behavioral Sciences provide services.
+We collaborate with the MIND Institute research program in chromosome 22q11.2 deletion (VCFS/DiGeorge) syndrome to inform our clinical work.
 A Developmental Pediatrician, Child Psychiatrist and a Licensed Clinical Psychologist comprise the clinic’s professional staff.
-Clinical assessments are currently available on the 4th Monday of the month.
+Clinical assessments are currently available on the 2nd Wednesday and 4th Monday of the month.

-- Developmental Testing and Neuropsychological Examination (ages 14 and younger)
+- Developmental or Neuropsychological Examinations (ages 14 and younger)

 - Medical Consultation